Standard terms and conditions of business

 • We may use payment systems or collection agencies owned and operated by third parties ("Payment System Providers") to facilitate the collection of fees, additional charges, and other amounts payable by you in respect of the service.
 None of these Payment System Providers is our employee, subcontractor, agent, intermediary or representative, or otherwise controlled by us.

-• Once you have signed up you will receive access to your personal profile.
+• Once you have signed up for a subscription package you will receive access to your personal profile.
 All the CPD events (webinars/seminars) that happened during the month you signed up in will be automatically allocated to your profile.
 You will have instant access to your current CPD events and can start claiming your CPD hours.

 Subscription payment options: